Trying to figure out what you can’t eat as a vegan can send you into a mind-spin.

 - Some alcohol*.
 Isinglass is often used to make beer or wine.
 It’s a substance from fish bladders, and really quite unnecessary to use.
 Alcohol can be just as tasty without it!

-*We go into more detail on E numbers, alcohol and other nasties on our Hidden Ingredients page.
+*I go into more detail on E numbers, alcohol and other nasties on my Hidden Ingredients page.

 Vegans aren’t perfect.
 We can be mis-informed in a restaurant.
 We can forget to check the label on something that we’ve eaten for years, not knowing it now contains milk.
 Despite the best of intentions, we can make mistakes.
 It’s important to recognise that it’s ok – we’re only human after all, not robots!
 It doesn’t make us any less vegan or ethical, as long as we do things with intent, and consciously refrain from taking part in animal exploitation.